programminghistorian/ph-submissions/lessons/geospatial-data-analysis.md

 ```
 cntyNCG$CountMembers <-sapply(st_intersects(cntyNCG,pts), function(z) if (length(z)==0) NA_integer_ else length(z))
 ```
 Now we have a large DataFrame called cntyNCG which has our count data and our census data by county.
+CountMembers now contains the count of members for their respecive counties.
 But we may also want to merge data that is not a geographic point but rather a count of events/members and associated counties.
 This data should come from roughly the same timeframe as the spatial data for accuracy.
 To do this merge we need to load the list:

 ```
 relig= read.csv("./data/Religion/Churches.csv", as.is=TRUE)